-Looking for the best croissant in Paris?
-I’ve been on a mission to taste croissants for quite a few months.
-And the months have turned into years of searching out the best croissant in Paris!
-It’s been a flaky and mouth-watering adventure, as you can imagine.
-Here are the best croissants in Paris.
+I started on a mission to taste excellent croissants in Paris.
+This, of course, involved savouring one good croissant after another until I found the most perfect croissants.
+The months of taste-testing have turned into years of searching out the best croissant in Paris!
+It’s been a flaky and mouth-watering adventure.

 What Makes The Best Croissant in Paris?

-Another telltale sign that you’ve found the best croissant in Paris, is you might want to drop to your knees upon the first bite.
+Another telltale sign that you’ve found the best croissant in Paris, is you will want to drop to your knees upon the first bite.
 It sounds dramatic but the gastronomic experience of a perfect croissant can have extreme effects.

 Variations On The Classic Croissant